 New Zealand's comprehensive health system is built on Kiwis’ inbuilt need to see that everyone gets 'a fair go' in life.

-Getting seen by a doctor is usually easy (unless you live in a small town or somewhere particularly remote), and healthcare is quite affordable.
+Getting seen by a doctor is usually easy (unless you live in a small town or somewhere very remote), and healthcare is quite affordable.

 For injuries resulting from an accident, treatment is free.
 That covers any accident, not just road crashes, and even if the person who is injured caused the accident.

-For information on contacting healthcare services where you live, visit the regional section of this website.
+For information on contacting healthcare services where you live, visit the Our regions and cities on this website.